min2ha/ukwa-site/content/target/40632332/index.en.md

   "subject": "Political Action and Communication"
 }

-# British Overseas NGOs for Development:  Bond - For International Development

 Bond is the UK membership body for organisations working in international development or supporting those that do through funding, research, training and other services.